What Documents Do You Need to Help Your Parents Make Medical Decisions?

 - Medicare, supplemental, and long-term care insurance policy information: You need the policy numbers and customer service phone numbers for these insurance policies so you can review coverage, file, check, and dispute claims, and pay premiums on your parents’ behalf.

-With these documents, you’ll be able to help your parents navigate the healthcare system and support them as they make important decisions about their health.
+With these documents, you’ll be able to help your parents navigate the healthcare system and support them as they make important medical decisions.